Koonawarra

 Table Chart PROFILE FAQ

-Koonawarra has a typical household mix, with a fairly typical median household size
+Koonawarra has a typical household mix, with a higher-than-average median household size

 Family households account for 74.6% of all households, including 26.8% couples with children, 22.9% couples without children, and 22.5% single parent families.
-Non-family households make up the remaining 25.4%, with lone person households at 22.8% and group households comprising 2.8%.
-The median household size is 2.6 people, which matches the average for the Rest of NSW.
+Non-family households constitute the remaining 25.4%, with lone person households at 22.8% and group households comprising 2.8% of the total.
+The median household size is 2.6 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households